-A \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$6.7 million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by 1.5 percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by 1.7 percentage points, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$15.0 million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by 3.4 percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by 3.9 percentage points, assuming no change in the assumed initial public offering price per share.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$ million and, in the case of an increase, would percentage points and, in the case of a decrease, would decrease the increase the percentage of total consideration paid by new investors by percentage of total consideration paid by new investors by percentage points, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$ million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by percentage points, assuming no change in the assumed initial public offering price per share.

 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is fully exercised, the number of shares of our common stock held by existing stockholders would be reduced to 78.4% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased to 21.6% of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' option to purchase additional shares is fully exercised, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased to % of the total number of shares of our common stock outstanding after this offering.

-The number of shares of common stock to be outstanding after this offering is based on 34,490,539 shares of common stock outstanding as of March 31, 2018, which includes 1,828,188 shares of unvested restricted stock subject to repurchase by us, after giving effect to (i) our sale of 11,223,102 shares of Series C redeemable convertible preferred stock in April 2018, for gross proceeds of \$52.3 million and (ii) the automatic conversion of all outstanding shares of our preferred stock and excludes:
+The number of shares of common stock to be outstanding after this offering is based on 71,896,482 shares of common stock outstanding as of March 31, 2018, which includes 4,724,047 shares of unvested restricted stock subject to repurchase by us, after giving effect to (i) our sale of 11,223,102 shares of Series C redeemable convertible preferred stock in April 2018, for gross proceeds of \$52.3 million and (ii) the automatic conversion of all outstanding shares of our preferred stock and excludes:

-- 1,386,577 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2018 under the 2016 Plan, at a weighted average exercise price of \$6.41 per share (which does not include options to purchase an aggregate of 1,923,713 shares of common stock, at an exercise price of \$9.49 per share, that were granted subsequent to March 31, 2018); - 1,004,147 shares of common stock reserved and available for future issuance under the 2016 Plan, as of March 31, 2018 (which does not include an increase of 1,884,850 shares of common stock reserved for future issuance under our 2016 Plan effected in April 2018 or account for options to purchase 1,923,713 shares of common stock that were granted subsequent to March 31, 2018).
-Shares of common stock remaining available for issuance under the 2016 Plan will be made available for issuance under the 2018 Plan upon the effectiveness of the 2018 Plan); and - 1,765,162 shares of our common stock reserved for future issuance under our 2018 Plan, which will become effective upon the completion of this offering, as well as any future increases in the number of shares of common stock reserved for future increases in the number of shares of common stock reserved for future issuances under our 2018 Plan.
+- 3,583,000 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2018 under the 2016 Plan, at a weighted average exercise price of \$2.48 per share; - 2,594,587 shares of common stock reserved and available for future issuance under the 2016 Plan, as of March 31, 2018 (which does not include an increase of 4,870,417 shares of common stock reserved for future issuance under our 2016 Plan effected in April 2018); and - shares of our common stock reserved for future issuance under our 2018 Plan, which will become effective upon the completion of this offering, as well as any future increases in the number of shares of common stock reserved for future increases in the number of shares of common stock reserved for future issuances under our 2018 Plan.